silahian/VisualHFT/README.md

 # Coming Soon
 - ability to connect to any market data source, including, equities, futures, forex, and even news.
 - open plug-in architecture, to allow 3rd party developers to create their own analytics, data sources, and more
+- and much more...

+We are open tho hearing from the community to add more features.
+Make sure you open new Issues with suggestions.

 # VisualHFT